juzhuo-hub/ideation-fall-2025/round1/nikkiliu.md

 ## Prior Work
 **Similar projects:**
-GeoWiki → static land-use classification.
+GeoWiki: static land-use classification.

-Radiant Earth MLHub → ML dataset hosting (expert-curated).
+Radiant Earth MLHub: ML dataset hosting (expert-curated).

-PlantVillage → local crop-disease photos, not satellite or crowd-driven.
+PlantVillage: local crop-disease photos, not satellite or crowd-driven.

 How this differs:
 AgriAid focuses on dynamic agricultural stress detection, not general land use — the human crowd acts as an early-warning signal complementing vegetation indices, not replacing them.